hmrc/platui-adr-spike/doc/decisions/madr/0003-use-id-and-data-attributes-for-configuration.md

 * Service developers will need to add this identifier to the SCRIPT tag albeit with the assistance of a helper.
+* Very small risk that if an insufficiently unique id is chosen, service code that relies on other elements with the same id may break.